 Additionally, all senior site-based waitlists accept applications from heads of households who are 55 years old and older who require units with accessible features.
 These individuals will be given a preference for an accessible unit for the senior site-based waitlist in the CHA's housing management system.
 Applicants who are age 55 -59 and do not require a unit with accessible features will be denied from being placed on the senior site-based waitlist.
 In an effort to preserve the senior designation of the buildings, the CHA follows the hierarchal ranking preferences as listed, in order, below:

 - i.
 First to applicants who are 62 and older - ii.
 Second to applicants who are 60-61 years old - iii.
-Third to applicants who are 55-59 years old - 10.
-Definition of Ranking Preferences applicable to Senior Designated Housing Property Site-based Waitlists 7 - a.
+Third to applicants who are 55-59 years old a.
 Emergency Applicants who are Victims of Federally Declared Disasters: